EvdH0/ASMworkshop/README.md

 ## to see options available just write this
 cd ~/Data

-## put the orginal file on the web.
+## we need git to get the data from the workshop
 sudo yum install git

+## get the data from the workshop
 git clone https://github.com/EvdH0/ASMworkshop

 cp ASMworkshop/data/sample.fasta .